cap-js/docs/guides/using-services.md

 It should be also possible to search for suppliers and show the associated risks by extending the remote supplier service [with the local risk service](#extend-a-remote-by-a-local-service) and its risks.

-## Get and Import an External Service API { #external-service-api }
+## ① Get and Import an External Service API { #external-service-api }

 To communicate to remote services, CAP needs to know their definitions.
 Having the definitions in your project allows you to mock them during design time.

 These definitions are usually made available by the service provider.
-As they aren't defined within your application, but imported from outside, they're called *external* service APIs in CAP.
+As they aren't defined within your application but imported from outside, they're called *external* service APIs in CAP.
 Service APIs can be provided in different formats.
 Currently, *EDMX* files for OData V2 and V4 are supported.

 ### From SAP Business Accelerator Hub { #from-api-hub}